kenziewebm/webgen/README.md

 .p | Defines a paragraph
-.noparse | Excludes the content from parsing (useful for embedding HTML code) .style | Defines the website style (light, dark, or custom CSS file) .code | Defines a code block with syntax highlighting (language specified) .link | Defines a hyperlink
+.noparse | Excludes the content from parsing (useful for embedding HTML code) .style | Defines the website style (light, dark, or custom CSS file) .code | Defines a code block with syntax highlighting (specify the language) .link | Defines a hyperlink
 .img | Inserts an image
 .hr | inserts an horizontal line